The USS Indianapolis Tragedy: History's Worst Shark Attack at Sea

 The USS Indianapolis was selected for an urgent and secret task following repairs in 1945.
 Its responsibility was to carry crucial components for the first atomic weapons being assembled by the United States.
 These parts included material for what would become the "Little Boy" bomb.

 The delivery required strict secrecy.
 The mission was so confidential that only a few on board knew what the cargo actually was.
-The table below highlights key aspects:
+The list below highlights key aspects:

 Transportation was fast and direct, with the ship bypassing normal convoy procedures for maximum speed and secrecy.